 - A desire by the client/coachee to be held accountable to the actions you commit to and a safe space by the coach to have freedom to make your own decisions and be yourself in truth and understanding.

-What does coaching by phone or Skype “feel like”?
+What does coaching by phone, Skype, or ZOOM “feel like”?

 - One big advantage of coaching by phone is that it can be very intense.
 The client/ coachee is highly focused and concentrated on the coaching, which leads to very good results.
 Many clients say after experiencing a trial session that coaching by phone made it easier to be even more open with the coach and focus on deepening the learning and forward the action in their life.

-- A practical component to coaching by phone or Skype is that it is a cost-effective and practical time-saving approach, since it can be done from any location and in any time zone.
-Coaching via phone or Skype is already very established in the USA and at multinational companies around the world.
+- A practical component to coaching by phone, Skype, or ZOOM is that it is a cost-effective and practical time-saving approach, since it can be done from any location and in any time zone.
+Coaching via phone, Skype, or ZOOM is already very established globally.
 While for many clients, coaching by phone is still new and raises doubts, the best way to judge is to try it.
 I can alternate or combine phone coaching with personal meetings in some cases on request.

 How is coaching different from therapy, mentoring and the like?

 - Therapy focuses on problems, and typically uses a style of problem solving often concentrating on finding the origin of the problem in the past.

 - In mentoring, someone who has a background, expertise–special knowledge in the area of focus or has been in a similar situation can share knowledge about the focused issue and communicate this to the client/trainee and help you achieve success.
 In many companies there are mentoring programs, such as a manager mentoring another employee through training in current position or advancement to a new position, project, or assignment.